 Charles A. Burbridge, Chief Financial Officer.
 Charles A. Burbridge was appointed Chief Financial Officer of the District in May 2005.
 Prior to his appointment, Mr. Burbridge served as Deputy Chief Financial Officer of the District from 2003 to 2005.
 Mr. Burbridge was formerly the Director of State and Local Government Management Assurance Services at KPMG LLP, where he provided professional advice on school finances and operations for various audits.
-He has also served in various positions in the public sector since 1977, including as the Deputy Chief Financial Officer for the Chicago Public Schools, a position he held for five years, and as Deputy Chief Financial Officer of Cook County, Illinois, where he devised and implemented system efficiencies.
+He has also served in various positions in the public sector since 1977, including as the Deputy Chief Financial Officer of Cook County, Illinois, where he devised and implemented system efficiencies.